ErlendLima/TALYS-Launcher/README.md

 `script_keywords` is read by TALYS Launcher, and configures the input/output of TALYS which is not controlled by the input file.
 For example, `"energy_start": "0.0025E-03"`, `"energy_stop": "5000E-03"` and `"N": 100` creates an energy file with energies ranging from `energy_start` to `energy_stop` in `N` steps.
+The keyword `result_files` specifies the files to be copied from the calculation folder to the result folder.
+The files can be specified as REGEX patterns.

 The program can then be run `test.json` using 4 CPU cores by typing